 We, the Directors of the Company, certify that all the relevant provisions of the Companies Act, 1956/Companies Act, 2013, as applicable on the date of this Prospectus and the guidelines issued by the Government of India or the guidelines issued by the Securities and Exchange Board of India established under Section 3 of the Securities and Exchange Board of India Act, 1992, as the case may be, have been complied with.
-We further certify that the disclosures made in this Prospectus are true and correct and in conformity with the relevant provisions of the Companies Act, 2013 to the extent applicable as on the date of this Prospectus, Schedule I of SEBI (Issue and Listing of Debt Securities) Regulations, 2008, and the Listing Agreement to be executed with the stock exchanges, Securities Contracts (Regulation)Act, 1956 and no statement made in this Prospectus is contrary to the provisions of the Companies Act, 1956/ Companies Act, 2013 as on the date of this Prospectus, Securities Contracts (Regulation)Act, 1956 or the Securities and Exchange Board of India Act, 1992 or rules, guidelines and circulars issued thereunder.
+We further certify that the disclosures made in this Prospectus are true and correct and in conformity with Schedule II of the Companies Act, 1956 and the relevant provisions of the Companies Act, 2013 to the extent applicable as on the date of this Prospectus, Schedule I of SEBI (Issue and Listing of Debt Securities) Regulations, 2008, and the Listing Agreement to be executed with the stock exchanges, and no statement made in this Prospectus is contrary to the provisions of the Companies Act, 2013 applicable as on the date of this Prospectus and no statement made in this Prospectus is contrary to the provisions of the Companies Act, 2013 applicable as on the date of this Prospectus and no statement made in this Prospectus is contrary to the provisions of the Companies Act, 2013 applicable as on the date of this Prospectus or the Securities and Exchange Board of India Act, 1992 or rules, guidelines and circulars issued thereunder.